larseggert/draft-ietf-modpod-group-processes/draft-ietf-modpod-group-processes.md

 - "Sealioning", where a participant makes incessant requests for evidence or data, even while remaining superficially polite.

 These items are examples.
-If a particular example of moderation cannot be matched to an example that appears in this list, this has no bearing at all on whether or not the moderation action was warranted.
-Its absence from this list therefore cannot serve as a basis for an appeal.
+Moderators and administrators may take moderation actions for many other cases.

 The moderator team's task consists of subjective judgement calls.
 Behaviors not listed here might require